NBISweden/aida-datahub-docs/docs/Data Science Platform/Guides/exposing-https-services.md

-# Exposing https services in DSP to the outside
+# Exposing HTTPS services in DSP to the outside

 ## Introduction

-There are use cases where you might want to expose services running in DSP to the outside world, this can be e.g. offering an interactive data explorer or accepting input data for processing and then publishing a report.
+There are use cases where you might want to expose services running in DSP to the outside world.
+This can be e.g. offering an interactive data explorer or accepting input data for processing and then publishing a report.

 This guide details services exposed via https.
 Other services may be possible